monyarm/NovelVM/doc/docportal/other_platforms/playstation_portable.rst

 Saved games
 ************

-``ms0:/scummvm_savegames/``
+``ms0:/novelvm_savegames/``

 Configuration file
 ********************

-``ms0:/scummvm.ini``
+``ms0:/novelvm.ini``

 Known issues
 ==============

-- Plugin files are not interchangeable between ScummVM versions.
-You must copy all the plugin files found in the ``/PSP/GAME/scummvm/plugin/`` folder for every new version you install.
-If ScummVM crashes on startup, delete the existing plugin files in the plugin directory and copy the new ones again.
+- Plugin files are not interchangeable between NovelVM versions.
+You must copy all the plugin files found in the ``/PSP/GAME/novelvm/plugin/`` folder for every new version you install.
+If NovelVM crashes on startup, delete the existing plugin files in the plugin directory and copy the new ones again.
-- If the virtual keyboard does not show up on the screen, ensure the ``kbd.zip`` file is in the ``scummvm`` folder.
+- If the virtual keyboard does not show up on the screen, ensure the ``kbd.zip`` file is in the ``novelvm`` folder.